 - lodging, Monday night through Friday night

-- trained YSA counselors
+- trained YSA leaders

 - travel to and from the conference, if provided by FSY